Troubleshooting

 - Put the speaker into pairing mode before starting the scan.

-- Retry only after the cooldown expires.
+- Retry only after the cooldown expires and Rescan becomes available again.

 Music Assistant token flow fails